 A unique component of the Interior Design bachelor’s degree is the common core courses shared with the architecture and construction management curriculums.
 These common courses provide the interior design student with the essential knowledge of building science and technological skills which are crucial in today’s interior design profession.
 This cross-curricular approach to interior design creates graduates uniquely qualified to succeed in today’s demanding design profession.

-As in the Associate in Science degree in Interior Design, the program strives to instill within each student an awareness of and desire to contribute to the profession and society at large through the development of a professional personal ethic that demands technically, environmentally, and socially responsible decision making.
+As in the Associate of Science degree in Interior Design, the program strives to instill within each student an awareness of and desire to contribute to the profession and society at large through the development of a professional personal ethic that demands technically, environmentally, and socially responsible decision-making.
 The bachelor’s curriculum culminates with a senior thesis project in which students must demonstrate competency and understanding of the technical and design concepts developed throughout their NEIT experience.
+Upon completion of this program, students may also choose to continue into the NEIT Master of Science in Construction Management degree program.

 “The graduates we’ve hired from New England Tech are very knowledgeable in design, inside and out.
 We’ve hired several people from New England Tech, specifically from the Interior Design Technology Program, and they worked out very well.